Bullwhip effect: Countermeasures

-Financial Bullwhip
+Financial bullwhip

 Many studies demonstrate the bullwhip effect in a supply chain from different perspectives, including information sharing (Lee et al., 2000), information distortion (Lee et al., 2004), bankruptcy events (Lee et al., 2004, Mizgier et al., 2012) and systematic risk (Osadchiy et al., 2015).
 Most of them devote themselves to exploring the bullwhip effect from the perspectives of inventory flow risk and information flow risk rather than that of cash flow risk.
 For a firm's internal liquidity risk (Chen et al., 2011), it is an appropriate proxy for a firm's financial risk.

-Evolving from the notion of a stock derived bullwhip effect, there exists a similar, "financial bullwhip effect", explored in (Chen et. al., 2013), on bondholders' wealth along a supply chain by examining whether the internal liquidity risk effect on bond yield spreads becomes greater upwardly along the supply chain counterparties.
+Evolving from the notion of a stock derived bullwhip effect, there exists a similar, "financial bullwhip effect", explored in (Chen et al., 2013), on bondholders' wealth along a supply chain by examining whether the internal liquidity risk effect on bond yield spreads becomes greater upwardly along the supply chain counterparties.

-Financial Ripple Effect
+Financial ripple effect

-This is more generally modelled in (Proselkov et. al., 2023), which uses complex adaptive systems modelling to study cascade failures as a consequence of financial bullwhips.
-Specifically, they create an agent-based supply network simulation model capturing the behaviours of companies with assymetric power dynamics with their partners.
+This is more generally modelled in (Proselkov et al., 2023), which uses complex adaptive systems modelling to study cascade failures as a consequence of financial bullwhips.
+Specifically, they create an agent-based supply network simulation model capturing the behaviours of companies with asymmetric power dynamics with their partners.
 To remain operational, they maximise their liquidity by negotiating longer repayment terms and cheaper financing, thus distributing risk onto weaker companies and propagating financial stress.
 This results in network-wide breakdown.